asiloisad/pulsar-jupyter-next/README.md

 ## Provided Service `jupyter-next`

-Allows other packages to interact with Jupyter notebooks — access kernel management, run code, and monitor kernel status.
+Allows other packages to interact with Jupyter notebooks: access kernel management, run code, and monitor kernel status.

 In your `package.json`: